-- The Datto appliance uses libguestfs to analyse the disk image to get necessary information about the disk structure and the file system(s) on it.
+- The Datto appliance uses libguestfs to analyze the disk image to get necessary information about the disk structure and the file system(s) on it.

 - The appliance transfers the backup data from the VMware snapshot of the VMDK to itself, and takes a ZFS snapshot of the disk images in the live dataset, just like an agent-based backup.

-Q: Are the backups saved on the datto device thin or thick provisioned?
+Are the backups saved on the Datto device thin or thick provisioned?

-As an example, a 100 GB VMDK with only 30 GB used, but an additional 50 GB of disk change, could produce a backup of 80 GB.
-See VMware's article about Growing, thinning, and shrinking virtual disks for VMware ESXi and ESXi for information about resizing these types of disks.
+A 100 GB VMDK using 30 GB, but undergoing an additional 50 GB of disk change, could produce a backup of 80 GB.
+See VMware's article about Growing, thinning, and shrinking virtual disks for VMware ESXi and ESXi (external link) for information about resizing these types of disks.

-Q: Does agentless have any size limitations for the VMDK hosted on the hypervisor?
+Do agentless backups have any size limitations for the VMDK hosted on the hypervisor?

-Note that while using the NBD protocol, the VMkernel will automatically cap each session for stability.
-This cap can result in lower backup throughput, but the kernel does this so that VM management and other VMkernel traffic are not bottlenecked by NBD transfers.
 The VMkernel’s primary function is to orchestrate VM processes.
+While using the NBD protocol, the VMkernel will automatically cap each session for stability.
+This cap can result in lower backup throughput; this is so that NBD transfers do not bottleneck VM management and other VMkernel traffic.

-You can counteract this problem by designing your backup policies and job configurations to distribute the load over multiple ESXi hosts, instead of having multiple backup jobs run from the same ESXi host simultaneously.
+To counteract bottlenecks, design your backup policies and job configurations to distribute the load over multiple ESXi hosts instead of running numerous backup jobs from the same ESXi host simultaneously.

-Q: How are incremental backups accomplished without having agent software running in the Protected VM's guest OS?
+How does the agentless solution take incremental backups without agent software running in the protected VM's guest OS?

-A: Agentless backups leverage the VMware Changed Block Tracker (CBT), which keeps track of changed or newly-written blocks within a virtual machine.
+Agentless backups use the VMware Changed Block Tracker (CBT), which keeps track of changed or newly-written blocks within a virtual machine.
 Every time a new backup task begins, the Datto solution uses the VMware CBT values to detect disk change and only back up the changed data.

-Q: What are some of the other things that can cause a full backup on a virtual machine?
+What else can cause a full backup on a virtual machine?

-A: Certain code issues in unpatched versions of ESXi 5.1 and ESXi 5.5 have been known to cause frequent full backups.
+Code issues in unpatched versions of ESXi 5.5 can cause frequent full backups.
 Datto recommends keeping your hypervisor versions patched and up-to-date to help avoid these issues.

-Running third-party agentless solutions alongside Datto's agentless solution on the same production machine can cause full backups by corrupting the CBT.
+Third-party agentless solutions running alongside Datto's agentless solution on the same production machine can cause full backups by corrupting the CBT.
 Datto does not recommend running multiple agentless backup utilities on a production machine at the same time.

-A: The Datto solution leverages a VMware feature called quiesced snapshots.
-When taking a quiesced snapshot, VMware pauses writes to the virtual machine's virtual disk to achieve a consistent state.
-To back up a Windows guest OS, the Datto solution also uses the virtual production machine's VSS writers.
+The Datto solution uses the virtual production machine's VSS writers to back up a Windows guest OS.
 If a quiesced snapshot of a VM fails to complete, a backup job will not run.

 Without quiescing, VMware snapshots are only crash-consistent.

-Q: I have a vSphere cluster, and I'm trying to set up a hypervisor connection to it from my SIRIS.
-Should I connect to an individual ESXi host, or to the vCenter Management Server?
+I am trying to set up a hypervisor connection to my vSphere cluster from my SIRIS.
+Should I connect to an individual ESXi host or the vCenter Management Server?

-If you use a standalone connection to an individual ESXi host instead, the vmID of any vMotioned virtual machine will change.
-Because the standalone connection only uses the vmID, backups will fail until you determine what the replacement vmID is and you reassociate the backup chain to the new vmID.
+If using a standalone connection to an individual ESXi host: the vmID of any vMotioned virtual machine will change.
+Because the standalone connection only uses the vmID, backups will fail until you determine the replacement vmID value and reassociate the backup chain to it.

-If you start agentless backups via a standalone connection, and you later switch to a vCenter cluster connection, you must change all vmIDs to morefIDs on the back-end of the device to get backups running again.
+If you start agentless backups via a standalone connection, then switch to a vCenter cluster connection, you must change all vmIDs to MoRefIDs on the back-end of the device to get backups running again.

-By default, the snapshots that Datto appliances take persist for only as long as it takes to backup any given target virtual machine.
+By default, the snapshots Datto appliances take persist for only as long as it takes to back up any given target virtual machine.